Volunteer Park Conservatory: Bromeliad House

 The name "bromeliad" refers to plants in the family Bromeliaceae.
 More than 2,400 bromeliad species grow worldwide.
 Bromeliads are commonly epiphytes, which grow by attaching themselves to another surface such as a branch or rock.
 The conservatory's Bromeliad House features its epiphytes on a special iron display tree holding dozens of different Tillandsia species.
 The conservatory also displays terrestrial species of the bromeliad family, such as the pineapple (Ananas comosus).

 Fern House

 A fern is any plant classified in the phylum or division Pteridophyta (also known as Filicophyta), a group composed of roughly 20,000 species.
-The conservatory's collection features a number of cycads.
+The conservatory's collection features several cycads.
 Other featured plants in the Fern House include a Mexican breadfruit (Monstera deliciosa) and tropical flowers including passionflower (Passiflora sp.) and hibiscus.
 This house also features bog gardens with a collection of carnivorous plants including Venus fly traps (Dionaea muscipula), sundews (Drosera sp), pitcher plants (Sarracenia sp).

 Seasonal House

-This house within the conservatory does not feature a single plant family, but is instead changed over completely six times per year.
-The featured flowers for each change include poinsettias, mums, late winter flowers, azaleas, early spring flowers, hydrangeas and fuchsias.
+This house within the conservatory does not feature a single plant family but is instead changed over completely six times per year.
+The featured flowers for each change include poinsettias, mums, late winter flowers, azaleas, early spring flowers, hydrangeas, and fuchsias.